 - 25% for the second child from a family

 - 50% for the third and further children

 - Discounted fees for Nursery and Early Years according to the schedule determined by the City of Leipzig.

 This fee is due at intake for new acceptances or by 15 April for the following school year.

 Due upon admission.
 Instalment payment options are available through the Business Office.
-Fee applies to new admissions to Grade 1 through 12 and is waived for children who have been part of the LIS Early Childhood programme for two or more years.
+Fee applies to new admissions to Grade 2 through 12.

 Payments are due monthly by the third day of each month from June 2017 through May 2018.